-Figure 8 displays Rayleigh wave group and phase speed sensitivity kernels to isotropic shear wave speed, which are similar to the sensitivity kernels for anisotropic shear wave speed for typical elastic tensors (Becker et al., 2003).
+The $2\psi$ component of the 50 sec Rayleigh phase speed map (not shown here) that we estimated for the Pacific displays strong visual agreement with the maps presented by Trampert and Woodhouse (2003) from a nearly identical data set.
+Our tomography procedure, therefore, yields similar results to theirs even though the methodology is very different.
+Direct comparison between group and phase speed maps is difficult because the waves sample the earth differently.
+Figure 8 displays Rayleigh wave group and phase speed sensitivity kernels to isotropic shear wave speed, which are very similar to the sensitivity kernels for anisotropic shear wave speed (Becker et al., 2003).
 The Rayleigh wave group speed sensitivity kernels peak at about 30 km, 50 km, 90 km, and 140 km for 25 sec, 50 sec, 100 sec, and 150 sec period, respectively.
-The phase sensitivity kernels peak deeper at each period (40 km, 70 km, 125 km, and 200 km at 25 sec, 50 sec, 100 sec, and 150 sec) and are heavier-tailed with depth.
-The negative lobe on the group speed kernels, in particular, renders difficult direct comparison between our group speed maps and the phase speed maps published by other researchers, although the best comparison of group and phase speed maps would probably be between the 50 sec phase and 100 sec group speed maps.
+The phase sensitivity kernels peak deeper at each period (70 km, 125 km, and 200 km at 50 sec, 100 sec, and 150 sec) and are heavier-tailed with depth.
+The negative lobe on the group speed kernels, in particular, makes direct comparison between group and phase speed maps is difficult, although the best comparison between the group and phase speed maps is probably between the 50 sec phase and 100 sec group maps.
+Comparison reveals that the $2\psi$ component of azimuthal anisotropy on these maps is probably as similar as can be expected given the differences in wave sensitivities and size of the data sets.